 The LEARN multi-institutional consortium scientists are currently conducting studies using innovative research methods to answer key research questions in the longevity, aging, and quality of life arena:

-- The LEARN multi-institutional consortium will promote multi-level, transdisciplinary research using an integrative biopsychosocial framework and harnessing emerging technologies to discover new knowledge and solve existing challenges in the longevity, healthy aging, and quality of life arena
+- The LEARN multi-institutional consortium will promote multi-level, transdisciplinary research using an integrative biopsychosocial cultural framework and harnessing emerging technologies to discover new knowledge and solve existing challenges in the longevity, healthy aging, and quality of life arena.

 - The LEARN multi-institutional consortium scientists use the latest methodologies like machine learning, artificial intelligence, and other big data techniques, as well as innovative methods like virtual reality, wearables, digital interventions, and precision medicine approaches.